Atlas 2 -- Foundation models for clinical deployment

 \section{Discussion}

 For clinical deployment, foundation models must demonstrate both high prediction performance for the task at hand and robustness to confounding data variations commonly seen in routine diagnostics.
 Additionally, the large volume of histological slides produced in pathology labs necessitates efficient processing to provide timely and cost-effective analyses.
-Our novel pathology foundation models Atlas 2, as well as its efficient, distilled versions 2-B and 2-S were trained on the to date largest dataset used for pathology foundation model development comprising 5.5 million histological slides.
-Our models show consistent state of the art performance on all three important requirements --- prediction performance, robustness, and resource efficiency.
-The evaluation was performed on eighty benchmarks from five different public benchmark suits covering a wide variety of tasks, datasets, and tissue types.
+Our novel pathology foundation models Atlas 2, as well as its efficient, distilled versions 2-B and 2-S, were trained on the largest dataset to date used for pathology foundation model development comprising 5.5 million histological slides.
+Our models show consistent state-of-the-art performance on all three important requirements --- prediction performance, robustness, and resource efficiency.
+The evaluation was performed on eighty benchmarks from five different public benchmark suites covering a wide variety of tasks, datasets, and tissue types.
+These are the properties that make foundation models useful in practice: applications built on our Atlas family, such as Atlas H\&E-TME~\cite{standvoss2026atlas} for expert-level tumor microenvironment profiling from routine H\&E and the derived OpenTME~\cite{galama2026opentme} dataset of cell-level profiles across thousands of TCGA slides, translate these capabilities into scalable, quantitative tissue analysis.
 While further improvements and benchmarking are warranted, our models outperform all other evaluated pathology foundation models on the vast majority of benchmarks and demonstrate that tradeoffs for clinical deployments of pathology foundation models can effectively be minimized.